-Discontinued operation.
-Loss from discontinued operations, net of income tax, reflects the results of our former distribution business for which net assets were sold in February 2010.
-For the three months ended January 31, 2010, the loss was \$0.1 million as compared to net income of \$3.5 million for the same period last year.
-The decrease is mainly due to higher product costs more than offsetting an increase in net revenues to \$118.8 million in 2010 from \$107.5 in 2009.
-The increase in product costs was primarily due to mix, as well as write downs of older inventory to net realizable value.
+Income (loss) from discontinued operations, net of income tax, reflects the results of our former distribution business for which net assets were sold in February 2010.
+For the three months ended July 31, 2010, the net loss was \$6.5 million as compared to net income of \$1.9 million for the same period last year when we were still actively engaged in the business.
+The loss in 2010 is primarily due to an expense of \$4.8 million related to a liability for a lease assumption without economic benefit less estimates of sublease income and other post divestiture adjustments on residual assets and liabilities.